 Additionally, many rigs have heating and cooking systems that use propane gas.
 Gas-powered water heaters can also be a carbon monoxide risk if damaged or not properly maintained.
 Even smaller, portable camp stoves can produce enough CO to cause health risks.
 Problems with any one of these systems or appliances could lead to carbon monoxide poisoning.

 What Are the Symptoms of Carbon Monoxide Poisoning?

 Carbon monoxide gas is invisible and odorless.
 Without a functioning detector, you may not know about an issue until symptoms begin.
 These include headache, dizziness, weakness, an upset stomach, chest pain, or confusion.
 In extreme cases, victims can lose consciousness and eventually die.
 While all of these symptoms could also describe other conditions, don’t take a chance if it might be CO gas.

-Prevent Carbon Monoxide Poisoning in Your RV
+How Do I Prevent Carbon Monoxide in My RV?

 Carbon monoxide poisoning is a serious issue.
 But there’s no need to be afraid if you take a few simple, common-sense precautions.

 Get and Maintain an RV Carbon Monoxide Detector

 It should be obvious by now, but an RV carbon monoxide detector can be a true friend for all RVers.
 These small, affordable devices are hard at work 24/7, ensuring you and your fellow campers are safe.
 And they require very little maintenance or upkeep.